bioinfo-lessons/repaso_r/lessons/introduction_to_tidy.md

 Here we are using _gsub_, to replace a **pattern** with a **replacement** string.
 In our case, *subject_* is replaced with an empty character. ````fixed=TRUE```` tells ````gsub```` to match the string **as is** instead of considering it a **regular expression**.
 There are multiples ways to achieve the same results, but I find ````gsub```` to be fast and comfortable for this task.

-## Diving into the tidyverse
+## Beyond data tidying: data analysis, the tidy way.

 ## Reading data
 The _tidyverse_ includes libraries ranging from reading data from files to plotting beautiful graphics with _ggplot2_.
-We are going to delve into the collection using public somatic alterations data from The Cancer Genome Atlas (TCGA).
-More precisely, we are going to work with _uterine carcinosarcoma_ samples.
+Now that we understand the basics of data reshaping, we are going to analyze a dataset of somatic alterations from _uterine carcinosarcoma_ samples, part of The Cancer Genome Atlas (TCGA).
 Navigate to the _examples_ directory in this repository and unzip the contests of *table_examples.zip* there.

-Before parsing it in R, we are going to take a peek at our table with **bash**:
+Before parsing it in R, take a peek at the table with **bash**:
 ````
 head TCGA.UCEC.maf -n 10
 ````